 Now, open to the public, Tudor Place is a fine example of neoclassical architecture with a distinguished collection of decorative arts and a beautifully landscaped garden.
 The Tudor Place collection includes more than 15,000 objects from 1750–1983, including silver, ceramics, jewelry, paintings, drawings, sculpture, photographs, manuscripts, and furniture.
 The early-19th-century style garden features a Bowling Green, Tennis Lawn, Flower Knot, Boxwood Ellipse, Japanese Tea House, and Tulip Poplar.

 The Tudor Place Collection

 Tudor Place is an interesting place to visit because the historic home displays furnishings and personal items that belonged to the six generations of the Peter family, reflecting more than 200 years of American history.
 Some of the unique items include:

-- 40 pieces of a Sèvres porcelain dinner and dessert service used at Mount Vernon
+- About 40 pieces of a Sèvres porcelain dinner and dessert service used at Mount Vernon.

-- Robertson’s portrait miniature of George Washington, painted in Philadelphia in 1794 for Martha Peter
+- Walter Robertson’s portrait miniature of George Washington, which was painted in Philadelphia in 1794 for Martha Peter.

 Tudor Place House and Garden Tours

 The house is shown by guided tour only.
 The docents are very knowledgeable and there is a lot to see, so be sure to ask questions.
 Garden tours are self-guided.
 Group tours, Tea & Tour Packages, and special events are regularly scheduled.
 Special events include seasonal favorites for kids such as the Tudor Explorers Summer Camps and Tudor Tots.
 Adult programs focus on a variety of themes such as Tudor Nights, Guided Garden Tours, and Landmark Lectures.
 The estate is also available to rent for dinners, receptions, luncheons, and corporate events.